Skip to main content

 ORDER BY total DESC

--- Daily order trend
+-- Daily order trends

 SELECT